VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + **<ins>The Dragon’s Gaze</ins>:**
-Thordan will appear on a random cardinal/intercardinal and a Dragon Eye will appear at the opposide of Thordan.
+*Thordan* and a *Dragon Eye* will appear on a different random cardinal/intercardinal.
 Require the players to look-away from both else they recieve unaspected damage.

 ___